 But then, he marked a few more areas, with emphasis.

 I suppose most cities have such no-go areas.
-What more a seaport city, which traditionally are usually grittier for the transient sailors and dangerous dock work.
-Many such cities have certainly gentrified, but I knew enough history to know this about harbour cities.
+What more a seaport city, which are traditionally grittier due to the transient sailors and dangerous dock work.
+Many such cities have certainly gentrified since, but I knew enough history to know this about harbour cities.

-Usually, when I go to a city that has street art, I would do some research to find out where I’d have to go to find them.
-Not Valparaiso.
+Usually, when I go to a city that has street art, I would look up how to find them.

 The other thing is, they’re mostly all good.
 Even the small ones, and simpler ones, are visually effective.
 So I was not surprised to find quite a number of art schools.

-After wandering about for two days, and one street art walking tour later, I realised that the images that people most often show in blog posts about Valparaiso are mostly all from the immediate tourist areas.
+After wandering about for two days, and one street art walking tour later, I realised that the Valparaiso images that people most often show in travel blogs and social media are mostly all from the immediate tourist areas.
 Specifically, the area between Cerro Alegre and Cerro Concepción.
-Literally, Urriola street itself, and the streets branching out from it.
-And maybe also down Almirante Montt street.
+Literally, just Urriola street itself, and the streets branching out from it, and down Almirante Montt street.

-Indeed, there is enough social media tourism in Valparaiso, that there is actually a sushi cafe whose menu groupings is named after various social media and content sharing platforms!
+Indeed, there is so much social media tourism in Valparaiso, that there is actually a sushi cafe whose menu groupings are named after various social media and content sharing platforms!

 - I think the other murals are more interesting.

-- The popular photo op spots are choked with people waiting in turn for the ‘correct’ Valparaiso image, even though the artwork isn’t better than many other murals in the city, for which there are no lines whatsoever to take photos.
-So I’ve decided to showcase the ones I personally liked.
+- The popular photo op spots are choked with people waiting in turn for the ‘iconic’ Valparaiso image, even though the artwork isn’t better than many other murals in the city, for which there are no lines whatsoever to take photos.

-- Because the popular angles are so popular, there are already enough photos of them on other people’s blogs.
+- Because the popular murals are so popular, there are already enough photos of them online.
 Why be redundant?

-You can still get a reasonable range of mood just within this touristy zone.
+You can widen the range of mood even just within this touristy zone.
 This zone has the highest concentration of bright-coloured, happy-looking murals, cute cats and other cuteness, in the city.
 But that doesn’t mean there aren’t any murals which are more abstract, and use symbolism with more depth.

-However, Calle Urriola was not where I had gone first, to look for street art.
-I had decided to first explore the ‘Open Sky Museum’, a sort of outdoor gallery for street art on Cerro Bellavista, southwest of the Historic Quarter.
+But the tourist areas around Calle Urriola were not where I had gone first to look for street art.
+I actually decided to first explore the ‘Open Sky Museum’, a sort of outdoor gallery for street art on Cerro Bellavista, southwest of the Historic Quarter.

 To be honest, I’m not sure what made this street art area any different from the rest of the city.
 Perhaps these were commissioned officially, like the Zacharovic pieces in Ipoh and Penang, since there’s actually a map of the artwork.

-The street art are found on walls of buildings along the main streets and alleyways, just the same as the rest of the city.
-What was different, was that lamp posts and telephone poles are cladded with mosaic, which reminded me of the porcelain-clad street lights in Delft.
+The street art are found on the walls of buildings along the main streets and alleyways, just the same as the rest of the city.
+What was different, were the lamp posts and telephone poles which were cladded with mosaic.
+It reminded me of the porcelain-clad street lights in Delft.